ExplicITConsulting/set-outlooksignatures.com/implementationapproach.md

 ## What is the recommended approach for implementing the software? <!-- omit in toc -->
-There is certainly no definitive generic recommendation, but this document should be a good starting point.
+For many organizations, the most efficient way to begin is by following the <a href="/quickstart">Quick Start Guide</a>.
+Thanks to comprehensive documentation, customers can usually implement Set-OutlookSignatures and the Benefactor Circle add-on independently within a very short timeframe.
+Full end-to-end <a href="/support#fee-based-support">implementation support</a> rarely exceeds half a day.

-The content is based on real-life experience implementing the software in multi-client environments with a five-digit number of mailboxes.
+This document goes a step further.
+It provides a structured example of how to approach implementation in environments where formal decision-making, traceability, and compliance are essential, such as high-security or highly regulated settings.
+It is designed to illustrate how to combine efficiency with governance, ensuring that every step is transparent, documented, and auditable.

-It contains proven procedures and recommendations for product managers, architects, operations managers, account managers and mail and client administrators.
-It is suited for service providers as well as for clients.
+The content is based on real-world experience deploying the solution in multi-tenant environments with tens of thousands of mailboxes.
+It includes proven practices and actionable recommendations for product managers, solution architects, operations teams, account managers, and administrators responsible for mail and client systems.
+Both service providers and enterprise clients will find it relevant.

-It covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.
+Topics covered span the entire lifecycle, from initial consulting and planning through testing, pilot phases, and rollout, all the way to ongoing operations, administration, support, and training.
+The goal is to provide a practical reference that helps organizations implement the solution effectively while meeting stringent governance requirements.

 ## Table of Contents  <!-- omit in toc -->